| The

 would lead to more sluggish conversion rates while a purity level

 less than 95 % would yield a raw silane mixture of unfavorable composition.
+Overall,

 the Müller-Rochow synthesis is very sensitive to foreign